nesi/support-docs/docs/General/Announcements/Preparing_your_code_for_use_on_NeSIs_new_HPC_platform.md

   - toolchain
   - compiler
   - milan
+description: Overview of some of the changes you need to be aware of when porting code from from Māui to Mahuika
 title: Preparing your code for use on NeSI's new HPC platform
 vote_count: 0
 vote_sum: 0